How to Use a Dry Iron: How Do Dry Irons Work?

 Clothing irons are small appliances that use high temperatures, typically between 250℉ to 360℉, to remove wrinkles and creases from clothes.

 To do this, irons loosen the ties between the molecular chains within the polymer fiber materials.
 Using the weight of the device and the heat, the iron straightens and stretches out the fibers.
 As a result, when the clothing cools, it takes on a new shape that is free of wrinkles and creases.
+When you iron clothes, it is beneficial to do so while they are slightly damp to achieve the best results and avoid scorch marks.

 These devices were created in the 1800s and were continuously used throughout the following centuries.
 Multiple variations came out of the original design, and today, we have many different types and styles of clothing irons.